pivotal-cf/docs-book-pcfservices/CODE-OF-CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in the On-Demand Service Broker project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and leaders pledge to make participation in the PCF Services project and our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,